wanmaple/Celeste-Aqua/README.md

 ## MOD Interop

 AQUA provides some functions to help you make your custom entities interactable with the grappling hook.
-You can check it here.
+You can check it [here](https://github.com/wanmaple/Celeste-Aqua/wiki/Custom-with-Aqua).

 AQUA will also add compatibilities to some popular MODs, but it’s such a heavy work.
 I’ll handle them step by step.

 ## Mapping

-Mapping stuffs with AQUA could be found here.
+Mapping stuffs with AQUA could be found [here](https://github.com/wanmaple/Celeste-Aqua/wiki/Mapping-with-Aqua).

 ## TODOs

 - Interaction with holdables.
 - Other entities interactable with grappling hook.
-- Lots of other MODs' compatibilities.
+- Lots of compatibilities for other MODs.